-In January 2019, the Minister for Environment and Water, the Hon David Spiers MP, announced a review of South Australia’s Container Deposit Scheme (CDS) and released the scoping paper for public consultation.
+In January 2019, the Minister for Environment and Water, the Hon David Speirs MP, announced a review of South Australia’s Container Deposit Scheme (CDS) and released the scoping paper for public consultation.

 During the 6-week consultation, the EPA received over 1,170 responses from members of the public, CDS stakeholders, environment and community groups, the beverage manufacturing and supply sector, the resource recovery and recycling sector and the government sector.
 A summary report of responses was released in August 2019.

 The EPA Board hosted a CDS Summit in May 2019 where key issues relating to the governance of the CDS were explored with local government, NGO’s, collection depots, super collectors, retailers and producers.

 A CDS Review Reference Group was established and has met 4 times, in addition to many meetings with individual stakeholders.